Software Subscriptions & VAT in the UAE: The Rule Most Tech Founders Miss

 When you purchase a software subscription from a supplier based outside the UAE (for example, a US-based SaaS company), they typically will not charge you UAE VAT on their invoice.
 However, if your UAE business is registered for VAT, you cannot simply ignore the tax implication.

-The Federal Tax Authority (FTA) requires you to account for the VAT on these imported services using a process known as the Reverse Charge Mechanism.
+The FTA requires you to account for the VAT on these imported services using a process known as the Reverse Charge Mechanism.
 Under this mechanism, the responsibility for reporting the VAT shifts from the supplier to you, the buyer.
 You must declare the 5% VAT on the value of the imported software service in your VAT return.
 Simultaneously, because the software is used for your taxable business activities, you can generally claim that same 5% back as input tax in the same return.

 While the net financial impact is often zero, failing to report these transactions correctly on your VAT return is a compliance error that can lead to penalties.